-solution 1 (Add one condition)
+solution 1 (Add condition)

-Solution 1 is to add one condition check to bS derivation.
-When the residual signals in one component in YCgCo domain may be spread in all R, G, and B components.
-Therefore when either one of the adjacent blocks is ACT coded, bS is set equal to 1.
+Solution 1 is to add one condition check to bS derivation and chroma residual scaling operation.
+When the residual signals in one component in YCgCo domain may be spread in all R, G, and B components, therefore, when either one of the adjacent blocks is ACT coded, bS is set equal to 1.
+Also, chroma residual scaling operation is applied regardless of tu_coded_flag when ACT is applied to the current block.

 8.8.3.5 Derivation process of boundary filtering strength

 …